Picus-Security-Golang-Bootcamp/week2homework/README.md

 - You can create a list of books as you want.

-- You can search for the name of the book as you wish, regardless of whether the letters are big or small.
+- You can search for the name of the book as you wish, regardless of whether the letters are upper or lower